Many of us are regularly involved in negotiations.

-What is more, those skilled in these matters understand the value of planning and preparation.
+What is more, those skilled in these matters understand the value of planning and preparation?
 Like a brilliant magician, what appears to us as effortless movement (hiding the sleight of hand trick) has been painstakingly planned and practised over and over again such that we are, in the moment, enchanted by the illusion.

 Similarly, highly skilled communicators, when influencing or negotiating, who can respond effortlessly to the needs of the moment have invariably built this ability on the back of painstaking planning and practice.
-An effective plan is the stable base on which flexibility is possible.
+An effective plan is a stable base on which flexibility is possible.

 This is fundamental to success in formal negotiations.